Choosing a Cloud-Based Application

 Are you planning to scan and upload paper records?
 If so, your office must have an approved scanning policy before you can destroy the original paper documents.

 Does deleting actually purge information from their servers or does it simply hide or “archive” the information?
+(Hiding data does not make the University any less responsible for it.)

 Does the service provider have backups for their own use in case of lost data?
 Does the UW have access to those backups in case of lost or mistakenly deleted data or are they only for the provider’s disaster recovery purposes?